 You actually have a one-hour window to make your time; I mention that because we saw people running during our window and my husband started to follow suit, thinking that we only had an hour total to make it through the caves.
 Fellow late people, rejoice!
 We have a full hour to make it to the entrance!

 The Park covers 46,766 acres near the town of Carlsbad in southeastern New Mexico.
 There are 120 known caves within it that were formed 4-6 million years ago by a reef that covered southern New Mexico and West Texas.
 As the water receded, the reef was compressed and formed limestone.
 Over millions of years, rainwater seeped in and when mixed with hydrogen-sulfide-rich water, created sulfuric acid.
-This acid created the rooms of the cave and mineral deposits mixed with water continue to shape the caves and their formations.
+This acid created the rooms of the cave and mineral deposits mixed with water continue to shape the caves and its formations.

 The known caves are 30 miles long and the deepest known cave is 1,027 feet below ground.
 The hike down through the natural opening is quite surreal (see the picture at the top of this page).
 Cave swallows swirl around the opening.
 You look down into a big deep hole.
 Immediately, a strong scent of ammonia overtakes the air – bat urine.
 While you likely won’t see a bat unless you stay until dusk to see them emerge, you can certainly smell their presence.
 Don’t worry, you get used to it and eventually move further in than they go.